 End of the Overseas Highway in Key West

-So we have come to the final destination of the ultimate Miami to Key West drive itinerary.
-Here not only does the Overseas Highway end, but also the continental United States.
+Key after key we have moved closer and closer to the end goal of this road trip, Key West.
+And now we’re finally there on the Miami to Key West road trip itinerary.
+In Key West not only does the Overseas Highway end, but also the continental United States.

 Ernest Hemingway called Key West his home for some of the most fruitful time of his writing career.
 And when you visit on the Miami to Key West road trip it’s easy to see why you would want to live there.

 In Old Town of Key West you can have the best of times.
 Key West is famous for endless summer, sunset celebrations and a unique quirky vibe.
-Most attractions are centered around the two main streets in Key West, Duval and Whitehead Street.
+Most of the best things to do in Key West are centered around the two main streets, Duval and Whitehead Street.

 Explore Duval Street and celebrate on Mallory Square

 Duval Street is packed with fun stores, tasty restaurants and bars that can cool you off even on the hottest of Florida days.
 On Duval you always find something to do.